-According to the industry reports, the demand has been strong from both foreign as well as domestic tourists.
+According to industry reports, the demand has been strong from both foreign as well as domestic tourists.
 Given the diverse nature of the demand, the hospitality industry is also looking at creating adequate products to service the varied tourist requirements.

-In another interesting news, India is ranked fifth in the world for hotels with the best business outlook, according to a survey carried out by online travel site, TripAdvisor.
+In another interesting news, India is ranked fifth in the world for hotels with the best business outlook, according to a survey carried out by the online travel site, TripAdvisor.

 The TripAdvisor Industry Index collected more than 25,000 responses from hoteliers around the globe.
 It is the world's largest hotel survey ever conducted.

 According to the report, 50% of Asia-Pacific respondents reported optimism about the economy for the remainder of the year believing the economy would improve.
-It added that hoteliers in Asia Pacific, North America and Latin America were twice as likely to report being profitable in the last six months than hoteliers in the EMEA (Europe Middle East and Africa) region who are the least optimistic about the future.
+It added that hoteliers in Asia Pacific, North America, and Latin America were twice as likely to report being profitable in the last six months than hoteliers in the EMEA (Europe Middle East, and Africa) region who are the least optimistic about the future.